 Right-of use assets are generally depreciated over the shorter of the asset's useful life and the lease term.
 Where NSW Trains obtains ownership of the underlying leased asset or if the cost of the right-of-use asset reflects that NSW Trains will exercise a purchase option, NSW Trains will depreciate the right-of-use asset overs its useful life.

-Right-of-use assets are depreciated on a straight-line basis as follows:
+Right-of-use assets relating to coaches have useful life of 5 years and are depreciated on a straight-line basis.